-v) RE-ENTRY PROCESS
+XXII.
+RE-ENTRY PROCESS

 a) Under certain circumstances, a student who has been dismissed from a radiologic science program may apply for re-entry.
-Program re-entry is evaluated on a case-by-case basis and is determined by the Program Director and Clinical Coordinator.
+Program re-entry is evaluated on a case-by-case basis.
+Chair approval is needed for application to use Prior Learning Assessment (PLA) for a failed course.
+This is not a guaranteed outcome.

-b) ACADEMIC WITHDRAWAL:
+XXIII.ACADEMIC WITHDRAWAL:

 - a) A student who receives lower than a "C" grade in one (1) didactic class or withdraws from a class with an average of at least a "C" at the time of withdrawal is eligible to request re-entry into the radiologic sciences program. - b) The student should check the current course schedule for the last day in which they may withdraw from a class and receive a "W" grade.
 Failure to withdraw from classes prior to this date could result in a failing "F" grade and jeopardize their eligibility for reentry. - c) The failed or withdrawn class will be repeated and the appropriate internship, as determined by the Program Director and Clinical Coordinator, in order for the student to resume the radiologic sciences program.
 This will require the student to withdraw from the program until the next time the course is offered and can be repeated.
-Depending upon the course, this may be in the following year. - d) Courses are designed to be taken simultaneously as a cohort moves through the program; withdrawal from one course requires withdrawal from the co-requisite courses.

-- e) Students requesting re-admission to any radiologic sciences program will need to re-apply to be eligible to re-enter within one year after dismissal. - f) The possibility for any student to gain re-admission to these programs will be dependent on many variables, including availability of clinical placement and willingness of clinical sites to host the returning student. - g) Intention to repeat a course and re-enter the program must be received in writing to the program director by the beginning of the semester prior to their requested reentry. - h) The program director, clinical coordinator and other CCD representatives will meet and review the re-entry request.
+Depending upon the course, this may be in the following year. - d) Courses are designed to be taken simultaneously as a cohort moves through the program; withdrawal from one course requires withdrawal from all RTE courses. - e) Students requesting re-admission to any radiologic sciences program will need to re-apply to be eligible to re-enter within one year after dismissal unless Prior Learning Assessment (PLA) is allowed through permission by program chair. - f) The possibility for any student to gain re-admission to these programs will be dependent on many variables, including availability of clinical placement and willingness of the clinical site to host the returning student. - g) Intention to repeat a course and re-enter the program must be received in writing to the program director by the beginning of the semester prior to their requested reentry. - h) The program director, clinical coordinator and other CCD representatives will meet and review the re-entry request.
 The program director will make the final decision on re-entry. - i) Once a student is confirmed for program re-entry, the program director and clinical coordinator will determine which courses will be repeated.
 Students who re-enter must register and attend subsequent internship course, regardless of prior passing grade.
-This policy ensures that the student is current in clinical skills upon re-entry.
+This policy ensures that the student is current in clinical skills upon

-j) NON-ACADEMIC/PERSONAL REASONS WITHDRAWAL:
+XXIV.
+NON-ACADEMIC/PERSONAL REASONS WITHDRAWAL: